JCSergent/points/README.md

 # Points

-A point picker that isn't trying to sell you premium version or ask for your email.
+A point picker that doesn't ask for a Pro Version upgrade or require your email.

-Created using Socket.io, Vite, & Bootstrap.
+Created using Socket.io, Bootstrap.
+Built with Vite.

 This works with a Node.js backend which can be found here: [Points Server](https://github.com/JCSergent/points-server)